How to Apply

 - Must exhibit good organizational skills.

-- Must be able to communicate effectively, and work well with all levels of hospital
+- Must be able to communicate effectively, and work well with all levels of hospital personnel.

 - Considerable physical and mental effort in job duties, ie, assisting patients, moving equipment, bending, long periods of standing, comforting and emotionally supporting patients and families.